marivielle/marivielle/README.md

 Hi!
 I’m Mariana.
-Just graduated from university, spending some time researching further on my dissertation while applying for jobs

-Currently interested in reinforcement learning, using tensorflow on python.
-Going to try my hand at applying different papers.
+I'm currently at UCL studying AI for Biomedicine and Healthcare.
+Currently interested in reinforcement learning.

 <!---